Basic Concept

 Strengthening of Management Base

-The Company's basic approach to corporate governance is to respond to changes in the business environment and aim for continuous improvement of corporate value by making transparent, fair, prompt, and decisive decisions in consideration of the standpoints of shareholders, customers, employees, local communities, and other stakeholders.
-Based on this concept, the Company is working to speed up management decision-making and clarify management and business execution responsibilities, while strengthening management supervisory functions, compliance, risk management, and internal control systems under a Board of Directors and Board of Corporate Auditors that include highly independent outside officers.
+The Company’s basic approach to corporate governance is to respond to changes in the business environment and aim for continuous improvement of corporate value by making transparent, fair, prompt, and decisive decisions in consideration of the standpoints of shareholders, customers, employees, local communities, and other stakeholders.
+Based on this concept, the Company is working to speed up management decision-making and clarify management and business execution responsibilities, while strengthening management supervisory functions, compliance, risk management, and internal control systems under a Board of Directors and Audit and Supervisory Committee that include highly independent outside directors.

 Corporate Governance Structure